jqueiroz/lojban.io/resources/courses/english/grammar/introduction/description.md

 We recommend reading [The Wave Lessons – Lesson 0: Sounds](https://mw.lojban.org/papri/Lojban_Wave_Lessons/Introduction#Lesson_0:_Sounds) and playing with the interactive pronunciation guide in [la sutysisku](https://la-lojban.github.io/sutysisku/sance/).

 If you have any questions, feel free to ask them on [#ckule](https://mw.lojban.org/papri/Lojban_Live_Chat).
+Also check out [additional resources](/resources) from the Lojbanic community.

 Have fun :)